rl-institut/oemof-B3/docs/model_structure.rst

 More generally, there are specific variables which depend on the type of the component.
 Components and their properties are defined in
 `oemoflex <https://github.com/rl-institut/oemoflex/tree/dev/oemoflex/model>`_.
+Components and properties and also be added or updated in oemof-B3 using the files in :file:`oemof_b3/model/`.

+.. todo: Explain how to do this and when it is relevant.

 Postprocessed data
 -------------------